Your personal alarm system

 - Tell them what the problem is.

 The equipment is very sensitive so there is no need to shout, just talk normally and you will be heard.
 If you are unable to speak, don’t panic.
-The scheme manager will be able to tell which flat the call has come from and will summon assistance immediately.
+The independent living coordinator will be able to tell which flat the call has come from and will summon assistance immediately.

 The alarm cord or button is there for your safety.
 If you need to raise the alarm please use it, regardless of what time of day it is.